masc-ucsc/liveos/README.md

 * go
 * the silver searcher (may need manual installation on some platforms)

 Once packages are installed, make sure you enable and start mongodb service.
+You may need to create /data/db directory on your system first.
 Then run the following to install forever module:
 * sudo npm install forever -g

 In case your Python version is newer than 3.0, switch it back using the following command: